fmalina/revisions-blocl/activism/howwestwaslost.md

 inflation as food scarcity becomes a relative certainty.

-No one ever said it would be plain sailing, but the Rest have something the West hasn’t got – the political mettle to drive the decisions that they need to take to keep their societies afloat.
+No one ever said it would be plain sailing, but the Rest have something the West hasn't got – the political mettle to drive the decisions that they need to take to keep their societies afloat.

 Herein lies the essential difference between the mindset of the Rest and the